Toyota’s updated 2022 RAV4 range is being rolled out to eager owners who’ve patiently waited.

 - Electronic parking brake

-It scored 93 per cent for adult occupant protection, 89 per cent for child occupant protection, 85 per cent for vulnerable road user protection, and 83 per cent for safety assist.
+It scored of 93 per cent for adult occupant protection, 89 per cent for child occupant protection, 85 per cent for vulnerable road user protection, and 83 per cent for safety assist.

 The following safety features are standard across the range: